Probate & Trust Administration in Florida

 The Probate Process and Distribution of Assets: Let a Lee County Legal Expert Assist You!

 Probate involves determining the validity of a will as well as the administration of an estate, including handling and distributing the decedent’s assets to the beneficiaries.
 The assets must be used to pay taxes, creditors and the personal representative before they are distributed to the heirs.
 The way the assets are distributed depends largely on the presence of a valid will.
 A will can select heirs as well as their inheritance with few restrictions.
 If there is no valid will, then Florida intestate laws will determine the beneficiaries, which may include a surviving spouse, children or parents, and what percentage of the estate they will receive.

 The Benefits of Hiring a Fort Myers Probate Lawyer

-Because our legal team focuses on specific areas of the law, they are prepared to handle a variety of your probate and estate planning matters.
+Because our legal team focuses on specific areas of the law, our lawyers are prepared to handle a variety of your probate and estate planning matters.
 Whether you are a trustee, personal representative or beneficiary, we are prepared to protect your rights and fight for your best interests.
-As members of the Florida Bar Association, you can trust us to handle your Fort Myers affairs whether you are a Florida resident or live out of state.
+As members of the Florida Bar Association, our firm’s probate professionals can skillfully handle your Fort Myers affairs whether you are a Florida resident or live out of state.

 Fill out our Request a Consultation form for more information about your legal options.